thanos-io/thanos/tutorials/katacoda/thanos/4-receiver-agent/step2.md

 How are we going to do this?

-Previously our recommended option was to deploy Prometheus on our edge place that scrapes required applications, and remote writes all metrics to Thanos Receive.
-This will work great and satisfy 1st and 2nd requirements, but there are a couple of things that Prometheus offers that we don't need in this particular scenario:
+Previously, the recommended approach was to deploy Prometheus to our edge environment which scrapes required applications, then remote writes all metrics to Thanos Receive.
+This will work and satisfy 1st and 2nd requirements, however Prometheus does some things that we don't need in this specific scenario:

 * We don't want to alert locally or use recording rules from our edge places.
 * We don't want to query data locally, and we want to store it for an as short duration as possible.